uptonking/note4yaoo/lib-db-tupledb-dev.md

   - Before yjs I spent considerably time and effort with Logux https://logux.io but hit too many roadblocks.

 - Super interesting!
 May I ask you what you think about the datascript/datomic approach?
 It does not offer persistence; I'm more particularly asking about the datoms, EAVT/AVET/etc systematic indexes, and it's datalog query engines.
   - The triplestore indexes are great.
-This database is a lower level abstraction, and I do in fact use datalog queries and EAV indexes most of the time I use this database(tupledb)
+This database is a lower level abstraction, and **I do in fact use datalog queries and EAV indexes most of the time I use this database(tupledb)**
-- As for general thoughts on Datomic…
+- 👉🏻 As for general thoughts on Datomic…
   - You cannot construct your own indexes and paginate queries.
 For example, a contacts app might want to sort by last name, first name, creation time… Only way to do this in Datomic is to manually denormalize into a specific value.
   - It also isn’t exactly schemaless.
 Attributes are defined with :symbols which are statically defined and held memory.
-That means “new column” in an Airtable-like application can’t just generate a new UUID for an attribute…
+That means “new column” in an Airtable-like application can’t just generate a new UUID for an attribute
   - The whole time travel thing with the T in EAVT is neat.
-And it’s useful from a UX perspective to inquire about “when did I change this phone number” etc. But I don’t imagine wanting to query the state of the database in the past…
+And it’s useful from a UX perspective to inquire about “when did I change this phone number” etc. But I don’t imagine wanting to query the state of the database in the past
   - At the end of the day Datomic is awesome.
 But it is designed for big enterprise consulting workloads (Rich Hickeys day job) and not end-user databases (like Notion, Airtable, Coda, etc) or Local-first software (embedded, smaller amounts of data)…

 - Very cool.
 I've been attacking the same problem from the opposite direction -- a local first & language agnostic ORM(vlcn-orm)